 For this update, I put another 20 hours into researching a much wider array of brands and varieties.
 I interviewed Kenn Fischburg, owner of Consumers Interstate Corporation and author of The Toilet Paper Encyclopedia, patient blogger Duncan Cross, and a representative with emergency plumbing firm 911 Restoration.
 I also tested samples myself, along with soliciting people—half Wirecutter/Sweethome staffers, half outside testers—to try our top contenders.

 One thing we learned from the original version of this guide: The best toilet paper doesn’t do anybody much good if it can’t be easily purchased, let alone bought at all.
-We learned this after our prior recommended variety (Walmart’s White Cloud 3-Ply Ultra Bathroom Tissue) became hard to find.
+We learned this after our prior recommended variety (Walmart’s cloud Cloud 3-Ply Ultra Bathroom Tissue) became hard to find.
 For this updated guide, we sought a toilet paper that was significantly better than the competition, but also sold at widely accessible stores, sold online, and available in quantities that could provide a discount to those with the room to stock it.
 So we considered major store brands and major manufacturers, and made a sweep of grocery, big-box retail, and drug stores to check on availability.

 We started narrowing down candidates with an online survey that drew more than 700 responses.
 The survey asked what attributes people valued, and they told us: softness, price, wet strength, cleaning power, and being lint-free, in that order.
 We also asked what kind of toilet paper they buy, how much of it, what they think it should cost, and where they buy toilet paper (or “bath tissue,” in Victorian-minded industry-speak) most of the time.